Movatterモバイル変換

 The upper limit varies depending on the definition.
 Various authorities consider it to end at about 10,000 kilometres (6,200 mi)[28] or about 190,000 kilometres (120,000 mi)—about halfway to the moon, where the influence of Earth's gravity is about the same asradiation pressure from sunlight.[27]
 Thegeocorona visible in the far ultraviolet (caused by neutral hydrogen) extends to at least 100,000 kilometres (62,000 mi).[27]

-This layer is mainly composed of extremely low densities of hydrogen, helium and several heavier molecules including nitrogen, oxygen and carbon dioxide closer to the exobase.
-The atoms and molecules are so far apart that they can travel hundreds of kilometres without colliding with one another.
-Thus, the exosphere no longer behaves like a gas, and the particles constantlyescape into space.
+This layer is mainly composed of extremely low densities of hydrogen, with limited amounts of helium, carbon dioxide, andnascent oxygen closer to the exobase.[29]
+The atoms and molecules are so far apart that they can travel hundreds of kilometres without colliding with one another.[21]: 14–4 Thus, the exosphere no longer behaves like a gas, and the particles constantlyescape into space.
 These free-moving particles followballistictrajectories and may migrate in and out of themagnetosphere or the solar wind.
-Every second, the Earth loses about 3 kg of hydrogen, 50 g of helium, and much smaller amounts of other constituents.[20]
+Every second, the Earth loses about 3 kg of hydrogen, 50 g of helium, and much smaller amounts of other constituents.[30]

 The exosphere is too far above Earth formeteorological phenomena to be possible.
-However, Earth'sauroras—the aurora borealis (northern lights) and aurora australis (southern lights)—sometimes occur in the lower part of the exosphere, where they overlap into the thermosphere.
-The exosphere contains many of theartificial satellites thatorbit Earth.
+The exosphere contains many of theartificial satellites thatorbit Earth.[31]

 Thermosphere